 - Find the service named DiagTrack, right-click on it and select Stop.

 - Restart Steam and try to attempt starting the download again.

-6. Disable the internet flow control of your Ethernet
+8. Disable the Internet Flow Control of your Ethernet

 - Save the changes and try re-attempting the download in Steam.

-We hope that at least one of our solutions helped you solve the Steam download issue.
-If you found this article helpful, leave a comment in the comment section below.
+In case you found this article helpful, leave a comment in the dedicated section below.